 - Home Price: $248,000 median purchase price; $969 median monthly rent

 Want to live by the ocean and still experience all four seasons?
-Portland is the place!
-This New England city is a top destination for fall vacations because of its beautiful autumn scenery and lighthouses, and it’s also one of the top ten best places to live in America because of its impressive safety ratings and surprisingly affordable coastal home prices.
+Portland, Maine is the place!
+A top destination for fall vacations with its beautiful autumn scenery, this New England city is also one of the top ten best places to live in America due to its impressive safety ratings and affordable coastal home prices.
+The city’s charming cobblestone streets, romantic lighthouses, and local fishing community make it an attractive option for those looking to live somewhere with a small-town feel.
 Another attractive aspect of moving to Portland—particularly for young professionals and entrepreneurs—is the city’s local initiatives to build a tech hub in Maine.
 So if you’re searching for a city that combines coastal living, outdoor recreation, and a growing job market, give Portland a look!

 Things to Do in Portland

 Tend your plot in the summer community garden or go sledding and ice skating in the winter at Edward Payson Park.
-Run along the oceanfront or enjoy the views in one of the gazebos at Fort Allen Park.
-Stop by the International Cryptozoology Museum, a museum dedicated to the unknown, to learn more about Big Foot and the Loch Ness Monster.
-Check out exhibitions featuring contemporary art and photography at the Portland Museum of Art.
-Start your day with coffee and baked goods like a Loaded Biscuit or Zucchini Cake at Tandem Coffee & Bakery.
-Head over to Blue Spoon for gourmet dishes like the Heritage Chicken Breast or House-Made Mushroom Fettuccine.
-Try the Fried Haddock Sandwich or the Lobster Rolls while overlooking the water at DiMillo’s Restaurant & Lounge.
-Or order some craft beers like the Portland Pale Ale, Brightside, and Tessellation while grabbing some bites from one of the rotating food trucks at Lone Pine Brewery.
+Run along the oceanfront or enjoy the views from one of the gazebos at Fort Allen Park.
+Learn more about Big Foot, the Loch Ness Monster, and more of the “unknown” at the International Cryptozoology Museum.
+Check out Contemporary art and photography exhibitions like Passages in American Art, or go to a film screening at the Portland Museum of Art.
+Start your day with coffee and baked goods like a Loaded Biscuit or Breakfast Sandwich at Tandem Coffee & Bakery.
+Pick up dishes like Fried Avocado Tacos, Yuca Poutine, or Chicken Taquitos at Bird & Co.
+Try the Lobster Club, Chicken Parmigiana, or Fried Clams while overlooking the water at DiMillo’s on the Water.
+Or order craft beers such as the Portland Pale Ale, Brightside IPA, and Tessellation while grabbing bites from one of the rotating food trucks at Lone Pine Brewery.

 Santa Barbara, CA